Woman who was pressured to marry her rapist speaks out - NewsBreak

 Woman who was pressured to marry her rapist speaks out

-ENTERPRISE, Ala. ( WDHN ) — Ashley Pereira was in the eighth grade when she began attending a youth group in Enterprise lead by Youth Pastor Jason Greathouse.
+ENTERPRISE, Ala. ( WDHN ) — Ashley Pereira was in the eighth grade when she began attending a youth group in Enterprise led by Youth Pastor Jason Greathouse.

 “I felt like what my mom pressured me to do was to make things right by getting married,” Pereira said.
 “I was trying to do what I thought was right and everything was in the midst of trying to protect Jason.
 Nothing was about protecting me.”

 Last year, she went to police and formally accused him of rape.
-Prosecutors charged him with with second degree rape, and contributing to the delinquency of a minor, but settled on a plea bargain of just one year of unsupervised probation.
+Prosecutors charged him with second-degree rape, and contributing to the delinquency of a minor, but settled on a plea bargain of just one year of unsupervised probation.

 Pereira decided to share her story in hopes of encouraging other teens who may be in a similar situation to take action before it’s too late.